Elih Villanueva

-Elih Christopher Villanueva (born July 26, 1986) is an American professional baseball pitcher and pitching coach for the Frederick Atlantic League Team of the Atlantic League of Professional Baseball.
-He played in Major League Baseball (MLB) for the Florida Marlins, who drafted him in the 27th round of the 2008 Major League Baseball draft out of Florida State University.
+Elih Christopher Villanueva (born July 26, 1986) is an American professional baseball pitcher and pitching coach who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Florida Marlins, who drafted him in the 27th round of the 2008 Major League Baseball draft out of Florida State University.
 He has also played in the Chinese Professional Baseball League (CPBL) for the Chinatrust Brothers and Rakuten Monkeys.

 Amateur career

 Villanueva was a 2004 graduate of Westminster Academy in Ft.
 Lauderdale, Florida where he posted a 1.15 ERA to go along with a 10–3 record on his way to earning second team All-State honors as a senior.

 With Florida International he compiled a 7–3 record in his freshman season.
 He was second on the team in innings pitched with 101 2/3 and 79 strikeouts in 2005.

 Villanueva transferred to Miami-Dade Community College in 2006 where he was named the Florida Community College Activities Association Pitcher of the Year, the National Junior College Athletic Association second team All-American and first team All-State.
 He helped Miami Dade win the Southern Conference championship as he posted a 0.81 ERA striking out 109 batters in 89 innings of work.
 After the 2006 season, he played collegiate summer baseball with the Orleans Cardinals of the Cape Cod Baseball League.

 He spent his Junior and Senior years at Florida State University.